10th Grade Homeschool Plan

 From the feedback and questions that we get on our Facebook page, there is a great deal of interest in how to homeschool high school.
 This year my daughter is a sophomore in high school, and I thought it might be helpful to share our 10th grade plan with you.
 Contrary to popular belief, homeschooling high school is often easier than homeschooling younger grades.
 Students are older, more mature, and better able to manage their own academics.
 When they need assistance, the material is more difficult, but between teacher guides, online resources, and friends with a knowledge of the subject matter, we have not found this to be a problem.

-I prefer customizing a plan that works best for my daughter’s learning style over going with one curriculum provider.
+I prefer customizing a plan that works best for my daughter’s learning style over going with one curriculum provider (but if you prefer one provider, you will find our curriculum reviews of complete homeschool curriculum sets or online homeschool programs helpful for high school curriculum).
 We have an overall plan for high school which we track on the High School Course Planner tab of Homeschool Planner Plus, TheHomeSchoolMom’s free comprehensive spreadsheet planner (see screeenshot below).
 Our goal for graduation is completion of 30 high school credits, with some as dual enrollment at the local community college.

 We are blessed to live in an area with 2 different co-ops offering high school level courses, but I know families that travel up to 90 miles to attend a homeschool co-op a couple of times a week.
 Don’t count that out if the courses offered are valuable to you — you can use the drive time to advance your inquiry-based learning and phoneschooling the way Jeanne does.
 We use our co-op for the courses that are best suited to teaching by someone other than me (I am completely unqualified to teach science and it is important to me that my kids learn foreign language from someone fluent in the language).